Panama Canal Zone: Housing and goods

+Employees had a variety of different outlets for entertainment and recreation including: a library in Cistobal, clubhouses in each of the communities, theatres and gyms.

+Education

+Education was provided to those who were employees in the zone.
+There were two high schools: Balboa High School along with Cristobal High School.
+A junior college named the Canal Zone Junior College existed there which began operating in 1933.
+Night classes were also provided at the junior college.
+During the 1960s the college had over a thousand students and the college also had dormitories for students.
+The college was later transferred from the civil government to the US Department of Defense.

 Citizenship

-Although the Panama Canal Zone was legal territory of the United States until the implementation of the Torrijos–Carter Treaties in 1979, questions arose almost from its inception as to whether it was considered part of the United States for constitutional purposes, or, in the phrase of the day, whether the Constitution followed the flag.
-In 1901 the US Supreme Court had ruled in Downes v.
-Bidwell that unincorporated territories are not the United States.
-On July 28, 1904, Controller of the Treasury Robert Tracewell stated, "While the general spirit and purpose of the Constitution is applicable to the zone, that domain is not a part of the United States within the full meaning of the Constitution and laws of the country."
-Accordingly, the Supreme Court held in 1905 in Rasmussen v.
-United States that the full Constitution only applies for incorporated territories of the United States.

 The treaty with Panama made no mention of the nationality status of the native inhabitants of the Zone.
 Pursuant to the principles of international law, they became non-citizen U.S. nationals unless they elected to retain their previous nationality.
 Children of non-citizen U.S. nationals generally acquired the status of their parents.

-However, for most nationality purposes, the Canal Zone was considered to be foreign territory and the status persons acquired at birth was governed by Sec.
+For most nationality purposes under U.S. federal law, the Canal Zone was considered to be foreign territory and the status persons acquired at birth was governed by Sec.
 1993 of the Revised Statutes of the United States (Act of February 10, 1855, 10 Stat.
-604), which granted them statutory US citizenship at birth but only if their fathers were, at the time of the child's birth, U.S. citizens who had previously resided in the United States.
-In 1934 the law was amended to allow for citizenship to be acquired at birth through either parent if the parent was a U.S. citizen who had previously resided in the United States.
-In 1937 a new law (Act of August 4, 1937, 50 Stat.
-558) was enacted to provide for US citizenship to persons born in the Canal Zone (since 1904) to a U.S. citizen parent without that parent needing to have been previously resident in the United States.
+604), which granted them statutory U.S. citizenship at birth but only if their fathers were, at the time of the child's birth, U.S. citizens who had previously resided in the United States.
+In 1934, the law was amended to allow for citizenship to be acquired at birth through either parent if the parent was a U.S. citizen who had previously resided in the United States.
+In 1937, a new law (Act of August 4, 1937, 50 Stat.
+558) was enacted to provide for U.S. citizenship to persons born in the Canal Zone (since 1904) to a U.S. citizen parent without that parent needing to have been previously resident in the United States.
 The law is now codified under title 8, section 1403.
-It not only grants statutory and declaratory born citizenship to those born in the Canal Zone after February 26, 1904, of at least one US citizen parent, but also does so retroactively for all children born of at least one US citizen in the Canal Zone before the law's enactment.
+It not only grants statutory and declaratory born citizenship to those born in the Canal Zone after February 26, 1904, of at least one U.S. citizen parent, but also does so retroactively for all children born of at least one U.S. citizen in the Canal Zone before the law's enactment.

-When John McCain, born in the Zone in 1936 to US parents, became the 2008 Republican Party presidential nominee, there was minor debate over whether he met the presidency's "natural-born Citizen" requirement.
-The US Senate passed a non-binding resolution that he did.
+When John McCain, born in the Zone in 1936 to U.S. parents, became the 2008 Republican Party presidential nominee, there was minor debate over whether he met the presidency's "natural-born Citizen" requirement.
+The U.S. Senate passed a non-binding resolution that he did.